renyuntao/Vigenere-Cipher/README.md

 # Decription
-A utility tool to encrypt/decrypt a file(can only encrypt/decrypt alphabet).
+A utility tool to encrypt/decrypt a file(can only encrypt/decrypt alphabet and digit).
 # Usage
 **./vigenere\_cipher \[-o output\_file\] \[-e\] \[-d\] \[-h\] input\_file**
 <br />